reframejs/reframe/docs/overview.template.md

 ~~~

-2. We then create a new JavaScript file `~/tmp/reframe-playground/pages/HelloPage.html.js` that exports a page object:
+2. We then create a new JavaScript file `~/tmp/reframe-playground/pages/HelloPage.html.js` that exports a page config:

 ~~~js
 import React from 'react';